Casas Grandes

 The archaeological zone is contained within the eponymous modern municipio (municipality) of Casas Grandes.
 The valley and region have been inhabited by aboriginal groups for millennia.

 Pre-Columbian culture

-Between 1130 and 1300 AD, the area's inhabitants began to congregate in small settlements in this wide fertile valley.
-The largest identified settlement is known today as Paquimé or Casas Grandes.
-It began as a group of 20 or more house clusters, each with a plaza and enclosing wall.
-These single-story adobe dwellings shared a common water system.
-Evidence shows that Paquimé had a complex water control system that included underground drain systems, reservoirs, channels for water to get to the homes, and a sewage system.
+Between 1130 and 1300 AD, the area's inhabitants started gathering in small settlements within this expansive fertile valley.
+The most extensive identified settlement is now recognized as Paquimé or Casas Grandes.
+It originated as a collection of 20 or more clusters of houses, each with a plaza and enclosing wall.
+These single-story adobe dwellings shared a unified water system.
+Evidence indicates that Paquimé possessed an intricate water management system comprising underground drain networks, reservoirs, channels for water distribution to the residences, and a sewage system.